trillium/trillium/README.md

 - 👋 Hi, I’m Trillium
 - 👀 I’m interested in React, NextJS, Gatsby, Python, Flask, and Django
-- 🌱 I’m currently currently looking for work as a Fullstack Software Developer
+- 🌱 I’m currently currently looking for work as a Fullstack Wed Developer
 - 📫 How to reach me at: Trillium@hatsfabulous.com or via my LinkedIn: https://www.linkedin.com/in/trilliumsmith/

 <!---